Huge crowds for inauguration of Senegal's mega-mosque - Journal du Cameroun

 The mosque’s name of Massalikul Jinaan (“The Paths to Paradise”) comes from the title of a poem by Sheikh Ahmadou Bamba Mbacke, the 19th-century founder of the Brotherhood, who is revered by followers as a saint.

-With a Carrara marble exterior and boasting five minarets — the tallest 78 metres (255 feet) high — the mosque has a capacity of 15,000 worshippers inside, and another 15,000 on an outside esplanade.
+With a Carrara marble exterior and boasting five minarets — the tallest 78 metres (255 feet) high — the mosque has a capacity of 15,000 worshippers inside, and another 15,000 on the esplanade.

 The lavish interiors include a gold-leaf dome, giant chandeliers and decorations hand drawn by Moroccan workmen.
-An Islamic institute, residence and museum are scheduled to be added in the future.
+An Ilamic institute, residence and museum are scheduled to be added in the future.

 The builders say the mosque is the biggest in West Africa, although the edifice is dwarfed by mosques in the Arab world.
 In Morocco, the Hassan II mosque in Casablanca can accommodate 105,000 worshippers and has a minaret spiralling 210 metres.